parsa-epfl/cloudsuite/docs/benchmarks/in-memory-analytics.md

 ### Running the Benchmark

 The benchmark runs the ALS algorithm on Spark through the spark-submit script distributed with Spark.
-It takes two arguments: the dataset to use for training, and the personal ratings file to give recommendations for.
-Any remaining arguments are passed to spark-submit.

-The cloudsuite/movielens-dataset image has two datasets (one small and one large), and a sample personal ratings file.
+It takes two arguments: the dataset for training and the personal ratings file for recommendations.
+We provide two training datasets (one small and one large) and a sample personal ratings file.

-To run a benchmark with the small dataset and the provided personal ratings
+To run a benchmark with the small dataset and the provided personal ratings file:
-file:

 ```sh
     $ docker create --name movielens-data cloudsuite/movielens-dataset